Hubs: These days all bicycle

 should get a round, straight rim with low spoke tension.

-Increase tension by starting at the valve hole and working around
+Increase tension by starting at the valve hole and working

-sides a half turn at a time.
+turn both sides a half turn at a time.

 If a centering adjustment is required, first loosen all the spokes leading